Sataya Dolphin House — Complete Diving and Snorkeling Guide

 Night Feeding in open water — lagoon empty No dolphins in lagoon

 Pod size at Sataya is typically 50–100 individuals, though numbers vary.
-The dolphins approach divers and snorkellers on their own terms — they will circle, investigate, and sometimes stay alongside for several minutes.
-The key is stillness: a diver who holds position gets longer contact than one who chases.
+The dolphins approach snorkellers on their own terms — they will circle, investigate, and sometimes stay alongside for several minutes.
+The key is stillness: staying motionless at the surface gets longer contact than swimming towards them.

 “It was fantastic the whole trip diving with manta rays and hammerhead sharks and snorkeling with dolphins at Sataya.”